Angelina Jolie Opens Up About Her And The Children’s Struggles After Split With Brad Pitt

 “I don’t enjoy being single,” she added.
 “It’s not something I wanted.
 There’s nothing nice about it.
 It’s just hard.”

 Angelina Jolie said her emotional struggles following her breakup and divorce from Brad Pitt were compounded by her health issues.
-Back in 2013, Angelina underwent preventive double mastectomy.
+Back in 2013, Angelina underwent a preventive double mastectomy.
 Two years later she had her ovaries removed.
 Last July, Jolie revealed that she was recently diagnosed with Bell’s Palsy, a rare neurological condition.

 “Emotionally it’s been a very difficult year,” Angie said.
 “And I have some other health issues.
 So my health is something I have to monitor.”